Facundo Cabral

 Facundo Cabral (born Rodolfo Enrique Cabral Camiñas; May 22, 1937 – July 9, 2011) was an Argentine singer-songwriter.

-He was best known as the composer of "No soy de aquí ni soy de allá" ("I'm not from here nor from there"), "Pobrecito mi Patron" ("My Poor Boss"), and many other compositions.
+He was best known as the composer of "No soy de aquí, ni soy de allá" ("I'm not from here nor from there"), "Pobrecito mi Patrón" ("My Poor Boss"), and many other compositions.
 His songs have been covered by multiple Spanish language performers such as Jorge Cafrune, Alberto Cortez, Juan Luis Guerra, and Joan Manuel Serrat.
 Cabral protested military dictatorships in Latin America through activism and art from the 1970s onward, and his music combined mysticism and spirituality with calls for social justice and equality.

 After touring the world, Cabral enjoyed popularity in his home country during the early 1980s, when Argentine radio demanded local content after the Falklands War.
 He was popular throughout Latin America in his lifetime and still enjoys a sizeable posthumous legacy throughout the continent.
 For his advocacy for peace through his work, Facundo Cabral was named a UNESCO Messenger of Peace in 1996.

 Religious and political views

-Facundo expressed that his spiritual views were influenced by a variety of figures, including Jesus, Laozi, Zhuang Zhou, Rajneesh, Jiddu Krishnamurti, Gautama Buddha, Schopenhauer, John the Baptist, Francis of Assisi, Gandhi and Mother Teresa.
+Cabral expressed that his spiritual views were influenced by a variety of figures, including Jesus, Laozi, Zhuang Zhou, Rajneesh, Jiddu Krishnamurti, Gautama Buddha, Schopenhauer, John the Baptist, Francis of Assisi, Gandhi and Mother Teresa.
 He also had admiration for the writings of Jorge Luis Borges (with whom he engaged in philosophical discussions) and of Walt Whitman.

-He used to describe himself as "violently pacifist", a "first-class homeless person" and a "philosophical anarchist".
+Cabral described himself as "violently pacifist", a "first-class homeless person" and a "philosophical anarchist".
 On his view of anarchism, Cabral said: "I'm an Anarchist, which is worse than a Communist.
 For that reason I have never voted, I have never got involved in politics because politics divides and I separate myself from all that which divides.
-No one, no politician is going to change our reality."
+No one, no politician, is going to change our reality."